Skip to product information

 Width: 18.5cm x 15.5cm Height: 17.8cm

-The "Grey Glazed Two-Color Leaf Pattern Flat Vase" by Ikai Yuichi is a piece that combines traditional techniques with a unique aesthetic sense.
-This vase features a rich green glaze, and its calm color gives the viewer a tranquil impression.
-The flat shape of the vase is a modern revival of a form of pottery that was popular during the Joseon Dynasty, but Ikai's skillful technique gives a new interpretation of classical beauty.
+The "Ash Glazed Two-Color Leaf Design Flat Vase" by Yuichi Ikai is a piece that combines traditional techniques with a unique aesthetic sense.
+This vase features a rich green glaze, and its subdued color gives the viewer an impression of tranquility.
+The vase's flat shape is a modern revival of a form of pottery popular during the Joseon Dynasty, but Ikai's skillful technique expresses a new interpretation of classical beauty.

-The front and back of this flat jar are carefully painted with white clay, on which the pattern is engraved.
-In order to express the pattern, the base is slightly scraped off, which makes the pattern stand out and spreads a delicate beauty throughout the jar.
+The front and back of this flat jar are carefully painted with white clay, and the design is carved into it.
+To express the design, the base is slightly scraped away, which makes the design stand out and spreads a delicate beauty throughout the jar.

 The harmony of ash glaze and iron glaze

 The entire vase is covered in a transparent gray-blue glaze, which creates a natural gradation during firing.
-The color of this glaze further enhances the white clay and the line-carved patterns, creating a harmonious whole.
-The surface pattern, which resembles the veins of a leaf, gives the vase a sense of life and symbolizes the beauty of the natural world.
+The color of this glaze further enhances the white clay and the carved lines, creating a harmonious overall piece.
+The surface pattern, reminiscent of the veins of a leaf, gives the vase a sense of life and symbolizes the beauty of nature.

 This flat jar is made by hammering a potter's wheel to flatten it.
-This shape was one of the vessels popular during the Joseon Dynasty, and Ikai has beautifully recreated this traditional style while incorporating a modern sensibility.
-The thick glaze applied to the gray base makes the pattern stand out, giving the whole jar a classical feel.
+This shape was popular during the Joseon Dynasty, and Ikai has beautifully recreated this traditional style while incorporating a modern sensibility.
+The thick glaze applied to the gray base highlights the pattern and gives the jar a classical feel.

 A piece that stands out in modern spaces

-The sophisticated design and deep color of the "Hai-Yu Nisai Leaf Pattern Flat Vase" blends beautifully into modern spaces, whether Japanese-style or Western-style.
-While respecting tradition, this vase, which reflects Yuichi Ikai's unique sensibility, has the power to transform any space into something special.
+With its sophisticated design and deep color, the "Ash Glazed Two-Color Leaf Design Flat Vase" blends beautifully into modern spaces, whether Japanese or Western.
+While respecting tradition, this vase, which shines with Ikai Yuichi's unique sensibility, has the power to transform any space into something special, no matter where it is placed.

-This work is a masterpiece born from a deep understanding of ceramics and a modern aesthetic sense, and its presence never fails to captivate those who see it.
+This work is a masterpiece born from a deep understanding of ceramics and a modern aesthetic sense, and its presence never ceases to captivate those who see it.

 Yuichi Ikai Biography